wiktorwojcik112/GoldByte/README.md

 # How to use?

-Run the GoldByte executable (can also be placed in CLI's PATH) with the absolute path or with tilde (~).
-File's extension must be goldbyte.
+Run the gbtool executable (can also be placed in CLI's PATH).
+File's extension must be "goldbyte", but you don't have to write it.
 For example:

-GoldByte ~/Desktop/file1.goldbyte
+gbtool ~/Desktop/file1.goldbyte
-./GoldByte /Users/wiktorwojcik/Desktop/file2.goldbyte
+./gbtool /Users/wiktorwojcik/Desktop/file2.goldbyte
+./gbtool /Users/wiktorwojcik/Desktop/file3

 # To-Do:

-[ ] Replace many if let's with switch
+[ ] Replace many if's with switch
 [ ] Improve code readability
-[ ] Move GoldByte's core to seperate target for better modularity [ ] Add support for relative paths as arguments
+[x] Move GoldByte's core to seperate target for better modularity [x] Add support for relative paths as arguments
 [ ] Remove support for top-level code (remember, that USE is a macro) [ ] Improve errors
 [ ] Add documentation